gtk-rs/gtk4-rs/book/src/composite_templates.md

 ```

 Now we have to compile the resources and link it to our application.
-One way to do this is to execute [`gio::compile_resources`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/fn.compile_resources.html) within a cargo [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
+One way to do this is to execute [`glib_build_tools::compile_resources`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib_build_tools/fn.compile_resources.html) within a cargo [build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html).

-First, we have to add `gtk4` as build dependency in `Cargo.toml` by executing:
+First, we have to add `glib-build-tools` as build dependency in `Cargo.toml` by executing:

 ```
-cargo add gtk4 --rename gtk --build
+cargo add glib-build-tools --build
 ```

 Then, we create a `build.rs` at the root of our package with the following content.